-5. The normal progression of award beginning with the earliest is: the Virginia Society State Service Medal, the Virginia Society Medal; the Meritorious Service Medal; Patriot Medal, but no medal is a prerequisite for any other medal.
-The Oak Leaf Cluster to the Virginia Society Medal may be awarded at any point after the Virginia Society first awards the medal (provided no other medal is awarded for the same service).
-The Awards Committee shall take into account the quality and impact, the level and duration of effort, and the ingenuity and diplomacy used.
+5. The normal progression of award beginning with the earliest is the Virginia Society State Service Medal, the Virginia Society Medal; the Meritorious Service Medal; Patriot Medal, but no medal is a prerequisite for any other medal.
+The Oak Leaf Cluster to the Virginia Society Medal or the Virginia Society State Service Medals may be awarded at any point after the Virginia Society first awards the medals (provided no other medal is awarded for the same service).
+The Awards Committee shall consider the quality and impact, the level and duration of effort, and the ingenuity and diplomacy used.
 Medals are not awarded merely for having had a position or title.
 Note: National rules limit a state to awarding the Patriot Medal and the Meritorious Service Medal to an individual but a single time.
 We cannot award a Meritorious Service Medal (or a Patriot Medal) and then award an oak leaf cluster to it some years later.